 - Learning music more quickly

-- Being able to play with others
+- Being able to read music and play with others

 - Being able to “sample” more music